 How Will I Know When I Am Postmenopausal?

 A woman is considered to be postmenopausal when she has not had her period for an entire year.
-Having your doctor measure your follicle stimulating hormone (FSH) level is another way to help confirm if you are postmenopausal.
+Having your doctor measure your follicle stimulating hormone (FSH) level is another way to see if you are near menopause.
 FSH is a hormone produced by the pituitary gland (located at the base of the brain).
 Your FSH levels will dramatically rise as your ovaries begin to shut down; these levels are easily checked through one blood test.
+FSH levels can fluctuate during perimenopause, so the only way to know you are definitely postmenopausal is when you have had no period for a year.

 What Changes Can I Expect During Postmenopause?